jhildenbiddle/css-vars-ponyfill/README.md

 Updated values are applied in both legacy and modern browsers:

-- Legacy browsers will parse, transform, and prepend CSS to the `<head>` element once again.
+- Legacy browsers will parse, transform, and append CSS once again.

    ```html
    <style id="css-vars-ponyfill">